Kristina01111000/Drws_site/README.md

 Make comments on the group and course chats

 - Lesson 1
+- 	slump over when sitting
+- 	is that why going out into the sun makes me feel better?
+- 	that is a lot of groups of fours...
 - Lesson 2
 - Lesson 3
 - Lesson 4